Robert-BoMiao/Robert-BoMiao.github.io/_posts/2020-02-07-Object-Detection.md

 **Highlight: Feature Pyramid ---> Multi-scale-level proposals**

 In the work, the authors proposed a feature pyramid network.
-That method is based on the knowledge that the top layer has more high-level semantic information and the bottom layer haslow-level higher resolution.
+That method is based on the knowledge that the top layer has more high-level semantic information and the bottom layer has low-level high-resolution featuress.

 During inference, feature maps with different sizes were firstly calculated, then the bottom layer will merge the information of higher layers.
 Finally, RPN and detection head of other methods could be used for detection.